 I’ve been a relatively hands-off manager.
 I believe strongly in hiring good people and empowering them.
 I’m there to clear roadblocks, break ties, help with personal development, and just talk when they need to.
 I’m there to push back when I know they can do better, in terms of productivity, ambition, or design quality.
 But I’m definitely not there to design for them.

-All of the products that came out in the past year and a half were designed by my brilliant team.
+All of the products that came out in the past two years were designed by my brilliant team.
 I just did the work of making sure they could.